-Subsequent to the Meeting, the Board appointed new officers of the Company and received funds pursuant to two convertible debentures of \$1.5 million and US\$1.5 million, respectively (see LIQUIDITY AND CAPITAL RESOURCES).
 In December 2012, shareholders of the Company approved a corporate rebranding and the Company changed its name to American CuMo Mining Corporation.

-Since October 2012, management has devoted considerable efforts to understanding the state of the Company and its financial affairs and has taken steps to secure equipment, terminate all non-core business operations, establish controls and procedures and implement a plan to sell real estate, vehicles and other equipment that are not required to advance the development of the CuMo Project.
+Since October 2012, management has devoted considerable efforts to understanding the state of the Company and its financial affairs and has taken steps to secure equipment, terminate all non-core business operations, establish controls and procedures, and implement a plan to sell real estate, vehicles and other equipment that are not required to advance the development of the CuMo Project.

 The Company also retained the services of an independent forensic audit firm to investigate business transactions conducted by prior management.
-As a result of the findings of the forensic audit, during Q1-2014 the Company filed a Notice for Civil Claim for damages against certain former members of management and a private company controlled by former members of management. (see CONTINGENCIES).
+As a result of the findings of the forensic audit, during the Quarter ended September 30, 2013 ("Q1-2014"), the Company filed a Notice for Civil Claim for damages against certain former members of management and a private company controlled by former members of management. (see CONTINGENCIES).

-Management has determined to focus the Company's activities towards advancing the CuMo Project while restoring the credibility and professionalism of the project with stakeholders and other interested groups.
+Management has determined that it is in the best interest of its shareholders to focus the Company's activities towards advancing the CuMo Project while restoring the credibility and professionalism of the project with stakeholders and other interested groups.